The NIST on a Chip program is actively seeking both public and private sector partners.

 Partnering through a consortium can be an effective means for multiple parties to work on a similar challenge.
 Many NIST on a Chip researchers are involved in the Quantum Economic Development Consortium (QED-C), since the suite of quantum-based devices being developed by NIST on a Chip will provide building blocks for the products being cultivated for the new quantum economy.
 NIST is a founder and active partner in the QED-C, which provides a rich environment for public-private collaboration.

-Contact our researchers directly, by reaching out to Barbara Goldstein and Jay Hendricks, or browse the list of upcoming NIST events.
+Contact our researchers directly, by reaching out to barbara.goldstein [at] nist.gov (Barbara Goldstein) and Jay Hendricks, or browse the list of upcoming NIST events.

 Join our distribution list.